MTG/acousticbrainz-genre-dataset/README.md

 ## Evaluation Methodology

-The evaluation will be carried out for each dataset separately.
+The evaluation will be carried out for each test dataset separately.
 In particular, we will compute precision, recall and F-score as follows:

 * Per recording, all labels.
 * Per recording, only genre labels.